Renu Khator’s philosophy for life is simple, yet very different.

 Khator, the first foreign-born president of the university, is also a huge sports fan and sits on the board of governors for the NCAA.
 She knows all about the history and tradition of Houston athletics with “rock stars like Hakeem, Clyde Drexler, Elvin Hayes, and Carl Lewis,” but that was the past.
 She’s determined to help the sports programs have a bright future.

-“When I got here twelve years ago, the athletic programs had lost their way and their confidence,” Khator said.
+“When I got here twelve years ago, the athletic programs had lost their way and their confidence,” Khator said in 2020.
 “I took it upon myself to get those glory days back and now there is a different kind of confidence.”

 That confidence was helped by Khator’s mission to upgrade the athletic facilities at the school, which spent more than $180 million for a new stadium and indoor facility for the football program, in addition to renovating the basketball arena.